Vasio-NL/custom-k8s-deploy-ECR-action/README.md

 This action is intended to be used with the custom [build and push to ECR action.](https://github.com/Vasio-NL/custom-build-and-push-ECR-action)

-Fetches the latest version of the given image from a kubernetes configmap, then fetches ECR details and pushes the image to the kubernetes cluster.

 ### Inputs

 | Name | Description                                       | Required |